FasterXML/jackson-databind/README.md

 Older branches are usually not maintained after being declared as closed on [Jackson Releases](https://github.com/FasterXML/jackson/wiki/Jackson-Releases) page, but exist just in case a rare emergency patch is needed.
-All released versions have matching git tags (ex. `jackson-dataformats-binary-2.12.3`).
+All released versions have matching git tags (e.g. `jackson-dataformats-binary-2.12.3`).

 -----